 Smaller specimens can be grown in containers, and a strategically placed window box can be effective against opportunistic pilfering.

 Interplanting with agave can provide a fairly impassable barrier while still maintaining visibility over the top of smaller specimens.

-Working with these plants is tricky as the thorns show no mercy and you will need to make sure that you use thick leather gloves, and other appropriate safety equipment.
+Working with these plants is tricky as the thorns show no mercy.
+You will need to make sure that you wear thick leather gloves and other appropriate safety equipment.
 Children and pets must be kept well away from them.